- DOB February 11, 1987

 - CLUB Sporting KC

 Matt Besler plays for the hometown club he grew up watching.
-It's the type of tale movies are made from, but Sporting Kansas City's smart, solid centerback isn't done writing the script.
-In August 2012, he received his first call to the national team for the match in Mexico.
+It's the type of story that feels like it should be a movie, but Sporting Kansas City's smart, solid center back isn't done writing the script.
+In August 2012, he received his first call to the national team for the match in Mexico and two years later he'd won a pair of trophies with his hometown club, been named MLS Defender of the Year, played so well for the U.S. in the World Cup that he received multiple offers from European clubs, and turned them down when he accepted a lucrative designated player contract that kept him in Kansas City.

 Kansas City drafted Besler with the eighth pick of the 2009 MLS SuperDraft, and he started 26 games his rookie season.
 He benefitted greatly from playing alongside veteran Jimmy Conrad, and his technique steadily improved.
 In 2011 Besler started 32 games and helped Sporting KC make it to the postseason.
 Another strong year in 2012, after which he was named his first MLS Best XI, led to Besler’s first-ever national team call-up—against Mexico in Estadio Azteca.